vanus-labs/vanus-connect/connectors/source-aws-sqs/README.md

 ## Introduction

-The Amazon SQS Source is a [Vanus Connector][vc] which designed to retrieve SQS messages transform them into CloudEvents.
+The Amazon SQS Source is a [Vanus Connector][vc] which is designed to retrieve SQS messages transform them into CloudEvents.

 For example, if the incoming message looks like:
 ```json